Top

 “Top Town” is the technical/climbers route.
 This route requires rappelling knowledge and gear, wet suits, and swimming.

-The Subway and Left Fork Canyon area requires a back country permit, even for the non-technical “bottom up” route.
+The Subway and Left Fork Canyon area requires a backcountry permit, even for the non-technical “bottom up” route.
 This canyon has gained a ton of popularity due to social media, photographers showcasing the Subway, and bloggers (like me) posting about it.
 Because of this increase in attraction, Zion NP has an advanced lottery permit reservation system in place, which allows only 80 people per day to enter the canyon.
 Camping is not allowed in any section of this canyon.
 To apply for a permit, click here.
-Notice that you need to apply 3 months prior to your requested date.
-For instance, when I started looking in to hiking here, I applied in July, found out August 5th that I won a permit, and actually hiked it on October 4th.
+Notice that you need to apply 3 months before your requested date.

 Directions

-Directions to the “Bottom Up/Hikers” Route: From SLC, head south on I-15 past Cedar City.
-Take exit 27 towards Toquerville, UT on Hwy 17.
-Once in LaVerkin, UT, turn left onto Hwy 9 with all the signs pointing you to Zion.
-Drive 13 miles to the turn off in Virgin, UT for Kolob Terrace Road.
+Directions to the “Bottom Up/Hikers” Route: From Hurricane, UT Drive 13 miles to the turn off in Virgin, UT for Kolob Terrace Road.
 Drive this road until you see the sign for “Left Fork Canyon” and park here.
 This is where you start hiking.
 There is one restroom at the TH.
+Here is a map.

 Trail Info